zeteticllc/sqlcipherapp-xamarin/README.md

 The "Send" button will only work when run on an actual email-capabile device, so load the application on your own phone or tablet and run it.
 Click the "Send" button to package up the encrypted database:

 * Email it to yourself so you can inspect it later, or
-* Send it to a colleague and they can open it on their own device running the ShareDatabse application
+* Send it to a colleague and they can open it on their own device running the SQLCipherApp application